vicenteherrera/kubernetes_tutorial/docs/06_cluster_skaffold.md

 ### Developing and Skaffold

-If you want to develop code for the microservices and have Skaffold execute it's workflow to automatically publish it to the Kubernetes cluster whenever it detects a change, use:
+If you want to develop code for the microservices and have Skaffold execute its workflow to automatically publish it to the Kubernetes cluster whenever it detects a change, use:

 ```console
 $ skaffold dev